JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/code_formatting.md

   Use the `codeStyleSettings` property of the `FormattingContext` to retrieve the settings which in turn provide access to custom settings through `getCustomSettings()`.
   These are commonly passed along and will be used to determine the correct amount of whitespace for indentations, wraps, etc. when building the tree of formatting blocks.
 * Create an instance of `SpacingBuilder` using the formatting settings.
-* Using the settings, the spacing builder, the PSI node from the `formattingContext`, build the root `Block` for the `formattingContext` which does not have a parent.
+* Using the settings, the spacing builder, the PSI node from the `formattingContext`, build the root `Block` for the `formattingContext` which doesn't have a parent.
 * The root `Block` needs all required information for building its subblocks recursively and is used in the `FormattingModel` returned from `createModel()`

 Plugin authors don't implement `FormattingModel` themselves but instead use concrete implementations provided by the IntelliJ Platform.
 Formatters for custom (programming) languages are usually built so that it mirrors the PSI structure of the file.
-Although not required, this approach is reasonable when thinking about, e.g., Java code where the top-level formatting block covers the entire file, its children cover individual classes, blocks on the next level cover methods inside classes, etc.
+Although not required, this approach is reasonable when thinking about, for example, Java code where the top-level formatting block covers the entire file, its children cover individual classes, blocks on the next level cover methods inside classes, and so on.
 For these cases, plugin authors can create a `PsiBasedFormattingModel` by using `FormattingModelProvider.createFormattingModelForPsiFile()`.

 There are other implementations of `FormattingModel` like `DocumentBasedFormattingModel` or `DelegatingFormattingModel`.